-Ethereum Staking Guide 2025: Complete ETH Staking Tutorial
+Ethereum Staking 2025: Complete Guide

-What is Ethereum Staking?
+What is ETH Staking?

-Ethereum staking is the process of depositing ETH to activate validator software and help secure the Ethereum network.
+ETH staking is the process of depositing ETH to activate validator software and help secure the Ethereum network.
 In return for this service, stakers earn rewards in the form of additional ETH.
 Since Ethereum transitioned to Proof of Stake in September 2022, staking has become the primary way to earn passive income with ETH

-How Ethereum Staking Works
+How ETH Delegation Works

 Proof of Stake Consensus